 Each message contains the user name and the time and date stamp (UTC) the message was sent.
 The most recent messages appear at the bottom.

 The second message demonstrates the example of an attachment that has been shared through Slack.
-Onna offers a link to view the attachment separately and also lists the document in the document details tab on the right.
+Onna offers a link too view the attachment separately and also lists the document in the document details tab on the right.
 The attachment will open in its native format, in this case PDF.

 Back in the results screen, you are able to filter results by date range, categories, and/or extensions using the menu on the left.
+The filter panel is customizable by clicking on the gear icon at the bottom right.

 From that same screen, you can also sort by different columns and choose other metadata fields to sort by using the toggle on the right hand side.